Purity for flat cohomology: Flat cohomology with finite, locally free coefficients

-such that $\Fun_{\mathrm{sifted}}(\Ani(\sC), \sA) \isomto \Fun(\sC^\sfp, \sA)$ for any $\infty$-category $\sA$ that has sifted colimits, where $(-)_{\mathrm{sifted}}$ indicates the full subcategory of functors that commute with sifted colimits (equivalently, with filtered colimits and geometric realizations).
-This characterization determines $\Ani(\sC)$ uniquely, whereas \cite{HTT}*{5.5.8.8, 5.5.8.10 (4), 5.5.8.15} ensure its existence.
-By \cite{HTT}*{5.5.1.1, 5.5.8.10 (1)}, the $\infty$-category $\Ani(\sC)$ is presentable, so, by \cite{HTT}*{5.5.0.1, 5.5.2.4}, it is complete and cocomplete.
-If the objects of $\sC$ are called widgets, then we call those of $\mathrm{Ani}(\sC)$ \emph{animated widgets}, except that we abbreviate $\Ani(\Set)$ to $\Ani$ and the term `animated set' to \emph{anima} (plural: \emph{anima}).
+for any $\infty$-category $\sA$ that has sifted colimits, where $(-)_{\mathrm{sifted}}$ indicates the full subcategory of functors that commute with sifted colimits (equivalently, with filtered colimits and geometric realizations).
+This characterization determines $\Ani(\sC)$ uniquely, whereas \cite{HTT}*{Definition 5.5.8.8, Proposition 5.5.8.10 (4), Proposition 5.5.8.15} ensure its existence.
+By \cite{HTT}*{Theorem 5.5.1.1, Proposition 5.5.8.10 (1)}, the $\infty$-category $\Ani(\sC)$ is presentable, so, by \cite{HTT}*{Definition~5.5.0.1, Corollary 5.5.2.4}, it is complete and cocomplete.
+If the objects of $\sC$ are widgets, then those of $\mathrm{Ani}(\sC)$ are \emph{animated widgets}, except we abbreviate $\Ani(\Set)$ to $\Ani$ and the term `animated set' to \emph{anima} (plural: \emph{anima}).
+For a comparison between $\Ani(\sC)$ and constructions going back to Quillen's \cite{Qui67}, see \cite{HTT}*{Section 5.5.9, especially, Corollary~5.5.9.3}.

-By \Cref{sfp-egs}~\ref{sfp-egs-Set} and \cite{HTT}*{5.5.8.8}, the $\infty$-category $\Ani$ of anima is obtained from the category of simplicial sets by inverting weak equivalences, and for a general $\sC$ as above, for which $\sC^\sfp$ is small, $\Ani(\sC)$ is the $\infty$-category of functors $(\sC^{\sfp})^\mathrm{op}\to \mathrm{Ani}$ that take finite coproducts in $\sC^{\sfp}$ to products in $\Ani$.
-By \cite[ 5.5.8.14]{HTT}, any such functor can be lifted to a functor that is representable by a simplicial object of $\sC$ (even of $\Ind(\sC^{\sfp}) \subset \mathrm{sInd}(\sC^\sfp) \cong \sC$).
-In fact, \cite[ 5.5.9.3]{HTT} (with the final paragraph of \S\ref{sfp-fun} above) describes $\mathrm{Ani}(\sC)$ as the $\infty$-category obtained from the category of simplicial objects of $\sC$ by inverting weak equivalences with respect to a suitable model structure induced by the Quillen model structure on the category $\mathrm{sSet}$ of simplicial sets.
+By \Cref{sfp-egs}~\ref{sfp-egs-Set} and \cite{HTT}*{Definition 5.5.8.8}, the $\infty$-category $\Ani$ of anima is obtained from the category of simplicial sets by inverting weak equivalences, and for a general $\sC$ as above, for which $\sC^\sfp$ is small, $\Ani(\sC)$ is the $\infty$-category of functors $(\sC^{\sfp})^\mathrm{op}\to \mathrm{Ani}$ that take finite coproducts in $\sC^{\sfp}$ to products in $\Ani$.
+By \cite[Lemma 5.5.8.14]{HTT}, any such functor can be lifted to a functor that is representable by a simplicial object of $\sC$ (even of $\Ind(\sC^{\sfp}) \subset \mathrm{sInd}(\sC^\sfp) \cong \sC$).
+In fact, \cite[Corollary 5.5.9.3]{HTT} (with the final paragraph of \S\ref{sfp-fun} above) describes $\mathrm{Ani}(\sC)$ as the $\infty$-category obtained from the category of simplicial objects of $\sC$ by inverting weak equivalences with respect to a suitable model structure induced by the Quillen model structure on the category $\mathrm{sSet}$ of simplicial sets.